The Game – Gangsta Grillz: E.M.N.T – The Credits (Album Review)

 1. Brick By Brick (Ft.
 Benny The Butcher & Conway The Machine)

 I miss the days when dropping some cold s**t actually got respect.
-This right here is some cold s**t!
+This right here is some very cold s**t!

 SONG BY SONG RATING